jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

     {%  include main.css  %}
 </style>

-<i>This is the first part of a two part series on modern testing infrastructure and methodologies.</i>
+<i>This is the first part of a two part series on modern testing infrastructure and methodologies.
+Part 2 will focus on an analysis of these companies' testing habits - how often they introduce new tests, the methodology and thought process behind their tests, and any other information we may be able to glean from their testing configurations.</i>

 Most medium to large companies now runs [A/B tests](https://en.wikipedia.org/wiki/A/B_testing) and new feature experiments on segments of their user base.
 They are a great way to check whether a feature will have long time success, and get observable metrics on the repercussion of their changes.